amallia/simd/README.md

 Generalized lane-by-lane function application is available with the `simd::transform` method, which supports up to and including `4-ary` methods.
+Evaluation of `simd::transform` is a `constexpr` operation when provided a `constexpr` function and constant expression input values.

 Generalized horizontal accumulation is available with the `simd::accumulate` method.